apache/mesos/docs/persistent-volume.md

   frameworks are configured to collaborate with one another when using role-specific resources.
 For more information, see the discussion of [multiple frameworks in the same role](roles.md#roles-multiple-frameworks).

+## Version History

+Persistent volumes were introduced in Mesos 0.23.
+Mesos 0.27 introduced HTTP endpoints for creating and destroying volumes.
+Mesos 0.28 introduced support for [multiple disk resources](multiple-disk.md), and also enhanced the `/slaves` master endpoint to include detailed information about persistent volumes and dynamic reservations.
+Mesos 0.29 changed the semantics of destroying a volume: in previous releases, destroying a volume would remove the Mesos-level metadata, but would not remove the volume's data from the slave's filesystem.